jpmicrosoft/AzurePowerBITaggingReports/README.md

 ## Prerequisites
 Please ensure that you have PowerShell 5.1 and the modules listed below installed.
-* Please ensure you change the environment variable if you are not using Azure Commercial.

 ### PowerShell

 ###### PowerShell version 5.1